 Age, about 40, young, hemolytic anemia, jaundice, elevated ALT,

-There you have it, free copper accumulating in different places.
+There you have it.
+Free copper accumulating in different places.

-Neurologic, I talked about Parkinson-like liver disease unfortunately, death to the liver.
+Neurologic, I talked about Parkinson-like liver disease.

 The patient might have issues with hemolytic anemia and jaundice as well.

-I show you a picture of Kayser-Fleischer in which, you have free copper accumulating in the descemet membrane of the cornea.
+in which you have free copper accumulating in the descement membrane of the cornea.

-what does copper bind to?
-Ceruloplasmine.
+What is copper bind to?
+Ceruloplasmin.

 That's your pathology in Wilson's disease.

 Let's take a look.
+Kayser-Fleischer,

-This patient had Parkinson's -like symptoms.
+Kayser-Fleischer.
+This patient had Parkinson-like symptoms.

 No doubt, this patient had Wilson's.